Hair Extensions

 Now that you have washed your fusion extensions, you can proceed to style them.
 This depends on what look you’re going for, but there are a couple of ways that you can make your locks even more attractive.

 If your keratin extensions are made out of genuine Remy hair, you also have the option to curl them.
 But before you take that curling iron, you first need to protect your strands.
 Apply a heat protectant spray, and you’re good to go.
-Making even the slightest waves can help blend your keratin extensions even better, and of course, waves look perfect on long voluminous locks.
+Making even the slightest waves can help blend your keratin extensions even better, and waves look perfect on long, voluminous locks.
 If you want to make a big statement, then go for kinky curls.

-As you wear the wig, sweat, and oil coming from your natural scalp, get into the wig cap, and there can also be a lot of product buildup on the strands.
+As you wear the wig, sweat and oil coming from your natural scalp get into the wig cap, and there can also be a lot of product buildup on the strands.
 All of that can get really messy if the hairpiece is not washed, just like with natural hair.
 The good news is that hairpieces don’t have to be washed as often as real strands; every two weeks is more than enough, but a lot of women wonder how to do it properly without damaging the wig.
 So here is a simple step-by-step process of how to wash a wig, regardless of the type, and keep it in perfect condition.

 Step 1